jenkinsci/bumblebee-plugin/README.md

  **Pre-Requisites for running HP ALM tests from Jenkins**

--   Job must run on the Jenkins slave installed on Windows machine
+-   Job must run on the Jenkins agent installed on Windows machine
--   Jenkins slave must have launch method: Launch slave agents via Java Web Start
+-   Jenkins agent must have launch method: Launch agent agents via Java Web Start
--   Jenkins slave must NOT run as windows service
+-   Jenkins agent must NOT run as windows service
--   Appropriate version of HP ALM Connectivity Tool must be installed on Jenkins slave machine.
+-   Appropriate version of HP ALM Connectivity Tool must be installed on Jenkins agent machine.
 Tool is available at *http://your\_alm\_server\_and\_port/qcbin/PlugIns/TDConnectivity/TDConnect.exe*
--   Appropriate version of HP ALM Client must be installed on Jenkins slave machine.
+-   Appropriate version of HP ALM Client must be installed on Jenkins agent machine.
 Available at *http://your\_alm\_server\_and\_port/qcbin/start\_a.jsp?common=true*

 To run test set from Jenkins you need to